 As with many breweries and restaurants we had to look at our business model differently during these times.
 One thing we had discussed for down the road with Legal Remedy was adding pizza.
-For a pizza joint, you need the equipment, the people, and the place.
+For a pizza joint, you need the equipment (think pans, a food slicer, cold storage, to name a few), the people, and the place.
 We found ourselves with all three in the middle of a pandemic.
 It was the start of our Pandemic Pizza Project.

 We had an opportunity to get a commercial Blodgett double deck pizza oven that was too good to pass up.
 So… equipment, check.

 Then we needed to make sure that we offer our customers flexibility in making their payments as was the need of the situation.
 As a result of the pandemic, most people tend to pay through e-wallets as data from some surveys reveal (you could go to the data here) in order to minimize physical contact.

 Now coming to the most important aspect of running a food business: the chef.
 One of our chefs has always wanted to run a pizza joint.
 He took leadership and started making sauces and crust to get it right.
 Many experiments and tweaks later (seems like more versions than a Windows operating system), our team came up with a pizza we think you will love.
 People, check.

 The old Varsity restaurant (108 Oakland Ave), is where we did our prep for the pub across the street.
 We had room under the hood for the equipment, space for people, and a Grade A health inspection.
 Place, check.